The “Not so Inconvenient” Truth of Carbon and Landscape Architecture - 1.0 PDH (LA CES/HSW) / 1.0 GBCI SITES-Specific CE

 • Understand advocacy with manufacturers and how to reduce carbon impacts of construction materials.

-Meg Calkins, FASLA
+Meg Calkins, FASLA, SITES AP

-Professor of Landscape Architecture
+Professor of Landscape Architecture and Environmental Planning

 North Carolina State University

-Meg Calkins, FASLA, is Professor Landscape Architecture at North Carolina State University.
-She is the author of the book Materials for Sustainable Sites and editor of the Sustainable Sites Handbook.
-Calkins has taken an active leadership role in development and implementation of the Sustainable Sites Initiative (SITES) since 2003.
-She is a frequent Contributing Editor to Landscape Architecture magazine writing several articles on site construction materials and exemplary designed works.
-She currently serves on the Landscape Architecture Magazine Editorial Advisory Board.
+Meg Calkins, FASLA, SITES AP, is a Professor of Landscape Architecture and Environmental Planning at North Carolina State University.
+Meg’s scholarship focuses on the environmental and human health impacts of site construction details and materials.
+She is the author of the book "Materials for Sustainable Sites" and editor of the "Sustainable Sites Handbook".
+She is currently writing a book with the working title of "Details and Material for Resilient Sites: A Carbon Positive Approach" (Routledge 2025).
+Meg has taken an active leadership role in development and implementation of the Sustainable Sites Initiative (SITES) since 2003.

 José Almiñana, FASLA, LEED AP, SITES AP